mehmandarov/mehmandarov.github.io/_posts/2019-01-01-disposable-docker-containers.markdown

 2: docker run --rm --volume="$PWD:/srv/jekyll" \
         -it jekyll/jekyll:$JEKYLL_VERSION jekyll build
 {% endhighlight %}

+Here, we build the code and output it to the same disk volume as the source code, i.e. the volume that is shared with my host machine.
+Now I have the built version on my machine without the hassle of setting up the local build environment.
+In addition to that, I will be doing some clean-up, by deleting the build container after the build job is finished.

 * `--rm` – just execute the command and clean-up (remove the container, file system, etc.)
 * `--volume` – mapping the current directory to `/srv/jekyll` in the container